 - 6 grams of protein

 Because of the balance between fat and protein, eggs increase satiety hormones, telling your brain you're full, which means hard-boiled eggs can be great for weight loss.
 In addition, even though eggs contain cholesterol, the myth that they'll raise your blood cholesterol is just that — a myth!
-So you can enjoy the whole egg (yolk and all) guilt-free.
+So you can enjoy the whole egg (yolk and all).

 Soft-Boiled vs. Medium-Boiled vs. Hard-Boiled Eggs